HL7/fhir-radiation-dose-summary-ig/input/pagecontent/background.md

 * Comparison of dose administration characteristics between patient cohorts
 * Comparison between dose administration levels between regions within a national FHIR server

 This use case is following the one described under IHE Radiation Exposure Monitoring profile, [Site Benchmarking](https://www.ihe.net/uploadedFiles/Documents/Radiology/IHE_RAD_TF_Vol1.pdf#page=216){:target="_blank"}.
-Due to inheritent complexity of the radiation dose data, expertise is required for accurate interpretation of BI outputs.
+Due to inherent complexity of the radiation dose data, expertise is required for accurate interpretation of BI outputs.
 Business intelligence tools should be used following international recommendations and regulations.
 For instance, they should not be used for the purposes of medical decision making for patients undergoing medical imaging exams (see the [AAPM/ACR/HPS Joint Statement on Proper Use of Radiation Dose Metric Tracking for Patients Undergoing Medical Imaging Exams](https://www.aapm.org/org/policies/details.asp?id=1533&type=PP){:target="_blank"}).

 The defined FHIR profiles within this IG can be used on these use cases, and others.
 It can target many stakeholders, like:
 * communication to patients and physicians: through radiation summary reporting
-* legal: by following regional and national reporting reglmentations
+* legal: by following regional and national reporting regulations
 * research on radiation data: like data scientists through BI tools.